Zilonis123/Flashcards/README.md

 ## How to use

 Look at the question in the middle of the screen.
-When you know the answer write it and press Enter (This version does not show if you were correct)
+When you know the answer write it if the answer was correct the program is going to change the background.
+To continue to the next card press Enter

 # Credits